Policy Development and Approval Process

 Policy Development Plan (PDP)

-To assure due the PDP incorporates consideration of all the significant factors and stakeholders relevant to development of the policy draft and implmentation of the policy.
+To assure the PDP incorporates consideration of all the significant factors and stakeholders relevant to development of the policy draft and implementation of the policy.

 To assure that the policy as drafted: